zhongh/PA1-LambdaCalculusInterpreter-Haskell/README.md

 5. Repeat step 4) to interpret more Lambda calculus input files;
 6. Enter ":q" to exit the program.

+### Variable renaming will be in the form as x', x'', y', y'', etc.

 #### Bugs:
 [9/25/15] The eta reduction seems to have something wrong.
 I upload this version, but wishing to use another late day to get a perfect version tomorrow.
 [9/26/15] testcases: ((\y.\y.(y x) y) z))